Nazdarovja/Python_Semester_Project/README.md

 # Song Genre Classification by Lyrics using Neural Network
-A Neural Network / Machine Learning implementation to classify song lyrics by genre
+A Neural Network / Machine Learning implementation to classify genre by song lyrics.

 ## Prerequisites / Dependency requirements
 ````